cse110-fa21-group25/cse110-fa21-group25/admin/team.md

 # Runtime Terror
 <img src="mascot.png" alt="mascot" width="300"/>
+description of our team?

 ## Meetings
 - Mondays 9PM - 10PM
 - Wednesdays 5PM - 6PM
 - Saturdays 12:30PM - 1:30PM

+<em>Note: Meetings may be skipped depending on workload (e.g., all assignments have already been completed) or if there is no purpose/reason for a meeting to take place. </em>

 ## Members